-Citigroup Global Markets Inc., Barclays Capital Inc., and UBS Securities LLC are acting as our joint book-running managers for this offering and as representatives for the underwriters named below.
-Under the terms of an underwriting agreement, which we will file as an exhibit to a Current Report on Form 8-K, each of the underwriters named below has severally agreed to purchase from us the respective number of common units shown opposite its name below:
+Barclays Capital Inc., Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC and Wells Fargo Securities, LLC are acting as our joint bookrunning managers for this offering and as representatives for the underwriters named below.
+Under the terms of an underwriting agreement, which will be filed as an exhibit to a Current Report on Form 8-K, each of the underwriters named below has severally agreed to purchase from the selling unitholder the respective number of common units shown opposite its name below:

 Underwriters Number of Common Units

+Barclays Capital Inc 770,000

-Citigroup Global Markets Inc. 733,334
+Citigroup Global Markets Inc. 770,000

-Barclays Capital Inc. 733,333

-UBS Securities LLC 733,333
+Credit Suisse Securities (USA) LLC 330,000

+Wells Fargo Securities, LLC 330,000

 Total 2,200,000